 Blanca Wetlands, Alamosa Open Space Wetlands, Russell Lakes SWA, and others are are described on the Grasslands, Shrublands, and Wetlands page on this site.

 Great Sand Dunes National Park and Preserve is situated in Saguache County and Alamosa County.
 The closest town to the park and its mailing address is Mosca, Colorado.
 From western pioneer festivals and parades to American Indian dances and Hispanic heritage events, the San Luis Valley has a diverse heritage and an eclectic ambiance that is reflected in its architecture, art, and cuisine.
-This valley is even home to an alligator sanctuary and a "UFO Watchtower"!
 Follow the links above to official tourist information pages for details on cultural and other attractions in these counties.

 Los Caminos Antiguos Scenic and Historic Byway

 Part of the national system of scenic and historic byways, Los Caminos Antiguos gives the traveler a taste of the diverse cultural and natural resources of the San Luis Valley.
-From historic adobe churches in the southern part of the valley to an organic quinoa farm near Mosca, the valley's rich heritage comes to life.
+From historic adobe churches in the southern part of the valley, to a US military fort, to an organic quinoa farm near Mosca, the valley's rich heritage comes to life.

 The route goes from Cumbres Pass in the San Juan Mountains, through the southern part of the valley, past the Great Sand Dunes, west past San Luis Lakes to Highway 17, and finally south to Alamosa.
 Travel either direction on the byway and any part of it.
 Distinctive signs along the route interpret many natural and cultural points of interest.
 Restaurants, shops, museums, and historic sites on the byway also provide resources for travelers.